Ethan-Liu-Ethan/TPC-AI-Literacy-Job-Postings/README.md

 If you use or reference these materials, please cite the original article:

 > Liu, S., & Chen, J. (2026).
-Mapping AI Literacy Expectations in Technical and Professional Communication: Evidence from 137 AI-Referenced Job Postings. *IEEE Transactions on Professional Communication*.
+Mapping AI Literacy Expectations in Technical and Professional Communication: Evidence from 137 AI-Referenced Job Postings. *IEEE Transactions on Professional Communication*, 69(2), 148-167.

 ## Contact